Contact Hours2 Hours

 At the end of this course, the participant will be able to:

-- Understand the most current research related to upper and lower extremity tendinopathy
+- Summarize the most current research related to upper and lower extremity tendinopathy

 - Describe examination components in the evaluation of tendinopathy